Reading Time: 6 minutes

 Once you’ve uncovered information, it’s important that you also document and share it with others, so it can be used to improve the quality of the product.

-Part two of the mini-series will be my third post on session-based test management.
-Check back soon to read part two of Testing in Real Life.
+Part two of Testing in Real Life will be my third post on session-based test management.
+Read part two now.